 What makes Kom Ombo so unique is that it's a double temple.
 It is dedicated to Sobek the crocodile god, and Horus the falcon-headed god.
 The single structure is split between the two deities each having their own chapels.

 While this site isn't very large the carvings within the temple are very well preserved and many of the original colors are still present on the ceiling.
-This is one of the only temples that Cleopatra, yes THE Cleopartra, is depicted on the walls.
+This is one of the only Egyptian temples that Cleopatra, yes THE Cleopatra, is depicted on the walls of.

-As you leave the temple there was small, but worthwhile Crocodile Museum.
+As you leave Kom Ombo Temple there was a small, but worthwhile Crocodile Museum.
 At the time of my visit entry to the museum was included in the temple entry price, but if you wanted to take photos there was a small fee.
 Under the dim lights, you'll observe the mummified remains of crocodiles found within the walls of the temple.